The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

-One with my quality assurance team.
-We were looking for a solution for an ongoing problem that we experienced.
-And one of them said, “Oh, we need to create a Requirements Traceability Matrix.“
+And one of them said, “Oh, we need to create a Requirements Traceability Matrix! “

-Then, I had another discussion with the Business Analyst.
-Almost the same day.
-Again, the Requirements traceability matrix came up.
+The same day, I had another discussion with the business analyst.
+Again, the requirements traceability matrix came up.

-But from my experience, from the project management perspective, in nether cases, the RTM was the best tool to use.
+But from my experience, from the project management perspective, the RTM wasn’t the best tool to use in either case.
 So, I got curious and researched a bit.

-I quickly found out that trainings for both Quality Assurance Engineers and Business Analysts teach about the Requirements Traceability Matrix.
-But only partially and from their point of view.
+I quickly learned that trainings for Quality Assurance Engineers and Business Analysts teach about the Requirements Traceability Matrix.
+But they focus on different aspects.

 The RTM that we, project managers, use is a different tool that combines the best of two worlds.